The largest biodiverse edible forest in the world

 In these instances owners can choose to sign over their land to the foundation using a trust or ‘fideicomiso’, which ensures the use of the land follows all outlined guidelines related to the foundation for a minimum of 5 years, but the original owner(s) can retain the title.
 Utilizing these two methodologies we are able to acquire lands when funding permits, but can also not miss opportunities to include other privately owned lands or reserves under the umbrella of the project, while ensuring strict compliance with our management policies under both scenarios.
 Following SDG’s we consider these alliances to be extremely important for large scale conservation projects, permitting us the agility to rapidly grow our conserved forests and share our mission.

-• We are currently prioritizing lands which can connect to, and expand our existing reserves on the Pacific Coast of Ecuador.
-This region spans from the saltwater mangroves to the tropical dry forests, and into the piedmont humid tropical for- ests.
+• We are currently prioritizing parcels which can connect to, and expand our existing reserves on the Pacific Coast of Ecuador.
+This region spans from the saltwater mangroves to the tropical dry forests, and into the piedmont humid tropical forests.
 The namesake tourist destination and our founders restaurant Bovacaldivia with ally Tanusas resorts are seated on the coast, which represent the transition from mangroves to tropical dry forests.
-Coastal habitats which can be reconnect- ed to other transitionary ecosystems are difficult to find as anthropogenic inter- vention in these regions is advanced.
-Yet in this region of Manabi, if we act fast, we can establish significant corridors from the ocean to the mountains!
+Coastal habitats which can be reconnected to other transitional ecosystems are difficult to find as anthropogenic intervention in these regions is advanced.
+Yet in this region of Manabi, if we act fast, we can establish significant corridors from the ocean to the mountains.

-Our project also differs from some other more traditional conservation initiatives as we do not dismiss degraded land plots simply because the quality (or lack thereof) of forests are depauperate.
-We see part of our work as actively restor- ing these lands, and maximizing the potential by focusing on planting endemic edible species, while we also plant a biodiversity of non edible species of trees in an effort to restore forests and reconnect fragmented forest patches, redesign- ing healthy landscapes that assure climate sovereignty.
-In this sense, we are able to acquire these types of plots of land at highly discounted prices and painstak- ingly restore them to ensure succession will take over.
+Our project also differs from some other more traditional conservation initiatives as we do not dismiss degraded land plots simply because the quality (or lack thereof) of forests.
+We see part of our work as actively restoring these lands, and maximizing their potential by focusing on planting endemic edible species, maintaining the existing habitat and promoting a healthy landscape.

-• We see success as measured in two complimentary metrics: the first follows traditional con- servation and features the preservation and maximized sustainable use of pristine lands.
-The second is the acquisition of degraded lands which will be restored and join other fragments of protected lands to reestablish biological, cultural and communitarian corridors.
+• Success in our foundation is measured through two metrics: the first follows traditional conservation through the preservation of pristine forest land, with sustainable use via edible species.
+The second is the acquisition of land that was deforested for extraction, cropping and raising livestock, that will now be restored and become part of protected lands to reestablish biological, cultural and communitarian corridors.

-In continuing collaboration with Fundacion Amor 7.8, BCB is assisting in work- shops and the creation of conservation-based additions to curriculum.
-We are sponsoring the implementation of an edible garden in rural schools, and will hold cooking workshops using ingredients grown.
+• In continuing collaboration with Fundacion Amor 7.8, the Bocavaldivia foundation supports workshop delivery and the creation of a conservation-based curriculum.
+We are sponsoring the implementation of an edible garden in rural schools, and will hold cooking workshops using locally grown ingredients.

-It is our goal to rapidly expand our educational outreach activities to schools in the surrounding regions around our reserves.
-We also plan to write and distribute (free of cost) the BCB children's cookbook with the objectives of encouraging local foraging/harvesting, restoring traditional knowledge, and deepening chil- dren's appreciation of biodiversity and conservation on local and regional levels.
+• It is our goal to rapidly expand our educational outreach activities to schools surrounding the conservation site.
+We are in the process of creating, free of cost, a children's cookbook focused on encouraging local foraging and harvesting, restoring traditional knowledge, and deepening children's conservation understanding.

 • Activities in early stages: